stts-se/wikispeech-tts-wrappers/piper_server/README.md

 http://127.0.0.1:8010/synthesize/?voice=en_US-bryce-medium&input=hello my name is bryce with a get request&input_type=mixed&return_type=wav

 Please note that the server's default setting is to clear the `output_path` on startup.
-This can be configured in the config file (see `config_sample.json`).
+This can be configured in the config file (see `config_sample.env`).